nyaaarlathotep/aoc2022/README.md

 fffff, I thought I misunderstand the order again.

 I still can't find out why.
 But It's time for the next day's puzzle.

+## day21

+Now the question is, what will the part two be?